mitchellnel/resolution/server/README.md

 Returns: a Boolean indicating creation success.

+The argument object is interfaced as `APICreateResolutionArguments`, and the return object is interfaces as `APICreateResolutionReturn`.

+If the body of the request has _extra_ fields that those defined above, and error **will not** be thrown.
+If the body of the request lacks any of the fields defined above, an error **will** be thrown.

 ### `/api/read-resolution?user_id=<user_id>`

 Reads all of the resolutions that belong to a user -- these are located in the database under the path `resolutions/user_id`